rafamartinezquiles/full-stack-multimodal/README.md

 pytesseract.pytesseract.tesseract_cmd = "your_path"
 ```

-Finally, you’ll need to visit the following [link](https://www.gyan.dev/ffmpeg/builds/) to download the latest version of FFmpeg.
-This step is essential because Whisper, the tool used for transcribing audio, depends on FFmpeg to process audio files.
-If FFmpeg is not installed or properly configured on your system, Whisper will throw an error.

-After downloading, unzip the compressed folder to a location of your choice (e.g., C:\ffmpeg).
-Once extracted, you must add the FFmpeg binary directory to your system's PATH so that it can be accessed globally from any terminal or application.
+#### Install FFmpeg (for audio/video transcription)
+Whisper requires FFmpeg to process audio and video files.
+To install it:

+1. Download the latest FFmpeg build from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/).
+2. Unzip it *(e.g., to C:\ffmpeg)*.
-Follow these steps to add FFmpeg to your system environment variables:
+3. Add the binary path to your system PATH:

-1. Open the Start Menu and search for Environment Variables.

-2. Click on "Edit the system environment variables".

-3. In the window that appears, click the "Environment Variables..." button.

-4. Under the System variables section, find and select the variable named Path, then click Edit.

-5. Click New, and add the following path (assuming this is where you unzipped FFmpeg):

 ```bash
 C:\ffmpeg\bin
 ```

+**Steps to add it to system environment variables**

+- Search for "Environment Variables" in the Start Menu.
+- Click “Edit the system environment variables”.
+- In the new window, click “Environment Variables…”.
+- Under System Variables, select Path → click Edit → New → add the path above.
- 6. Click OK on all open dialogs to save the changes.
+- Click OK on all dialogs.

- Once this is done, FFmpeg will be properly installed and ready to use by Whisper or any other software that depends on it.
+Once done, FFmpeg will be accessible globally by Whisper and other tools.